-Development of more robust data embedding algorithms will be a focus of our future effort.
-Data embedding for 3D models whose intended purpose is not simple viewing is an interesting arena to explore.
-For example, Computer Aided Design models that are used for manufacturing may not tolerate vertex displacement.
-We also would like to widen the class of target objects for watermarking, for example, to include parameters defining curved surfaces and vertex normal vectors.
+Development of more robust data embedding algorithms will be a major focus of our future work.
+We would also like to broaden the class of target objects for watermarking, for example, to include parameters defining curved surfaces or vertex normal vectors.
+Adaptation of